|Full Name||Aridorn's College of Magic|

 Many students live, work and study within the walls of this college.
 Others live in Aridorn and walk to school each day.
 The arcane curriculum here covers basic magic theory, spell research, arcane mathematics, spell formulae, herbalism and alchemy.
 In addition to magic, the students receive a well rounded education in literature, history, philosophy, religion, geography, cartography, scribing skills and etiquette.

 Most students undergo a long 10 year course of study.
 About half drop out.
-Each year sees about 50 students graduate.
+Each year sees about 25 students graduate.
 Perhaps because of the sheer enormity of its student body, the University of Aridorn's College of Magic has earned a rather poor reputation as a place of magical academia.
 It has its critics that say magic should be taught with attention to detail that is lacking in large classrooms.
-Still, the College of Magic successfully churns out scores of young spell casters every year, capable of basic magic.
+Still, the College of Magic successfully churns out more than a score of young spell casters every year, each one capable of at least basic magic.

 The Headmistress of the University is Sarulla Wendar, an organized and decisive, but humorless woman.
 She wears her hair in a tight bun, wears plain grey robes and rarely smiles.